Structures keeping our democracy alive breaking down - Zanetor

 Source: rainbowradioonline.com

-The Member of Parliament for the Klottey Korle constituency, Dr. Zanetor Agyeman Rawlings, has averred that Ghana’s democracy is threatened because there is a breakdown in the structures that strengthens it.
+Member of Parliament for the Korle-Klottey constituency, Dr. Zanetor Agyeman Rawlings, has averred that Ghana’s democracy is threatened because there is a breakdown in the structures that strengthens it.

 “We are seeing a breakdown in the structures that keep our democracy alive; for those who know what it took to get to this point,” she said.